Science-Fiction newsletters and fan magazines

 first recipient of this award.
 He died less than three years later.

-like a Who’s Who of actors, artists, writers, and publishers involved with
+the years reads like a Who’s Who of actors, artists, writers, and publishers

-Burroughs’s works.
-Tarzan actors include Johnny Weissmuller, Jim Pierce,
+involved with Burroughs’s works.
+Tarzan actors include Johnny Weissmuller,

-Buster Crabbe, Frank Merrill, Herman Brix, Gordon Scott, Denny Miller,
+Jim Pierce, Buster Crabbe, Frank Merrill, Herman Brix, Gordon Scott, Denny

 at the Boston Dum-Dum in 1971, his costar, Maureen O’Sullivan, made her